 Dana Point home prices are not only among the most expensive in California, but Dana Point real estate also consistently ranks among the most expensive in America.

 Dana Point is a decidedly white-collar city, with fully 87.34% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Dana Point is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Dana Point who work in management occupations (16.56%), sales jobs (15.24%), and office and administrative support (9.39%).

 Of important note, Dana Point is also a city of artists.
 Dana Point has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dana Point’s character.

 Also of interest is that Dana Point has more people living here who work in computers and math than 95% of the places in the US.

-Dana Point is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Dana Point is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Dana Point is a somewhat ethnically-diverse city.
+Dana Point is a very ethnically-diverse city.
 The people who call Dana Point home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dana Point residents report their race to be White, followed by Asian.
 Dana Point also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.73% of the city’s residents.
-Important ancestries of people in Dana Point include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 17.59% of the city’s residents.
+Important ancestries of people in Dana Point include German, Irish, English, Italian, and French.

 The most common language spoken in Dana Point is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.